Professional Development & Contract Work

 - Deployment and handoff documentation

-The client ultimately chose not to deploy, an internal decision unrelated to the work quality.
-Not every project ships, but this one exercised a different muscle: working directly with non-technical stakeholders on design and UX, not just implementation.
+The client decided in the end not to deploy it, an internal call that had nothing to do with the quality of the work.
+Not everything ships, but this one stretched a different muscle: working straight with non-technical stakeholders on design and UX, not just writing the code.

 Education: WGU Computer Science (May 2025 - Present)